 - strainer (optional)

 Pour half and half into the saucepan and stir in all ingredients.
-Set stove to high heat and put saucepan on burner.
-Stir at intervals while on high heat for about 5 minutes, then reduce heat to medium high.
+Set the stove to high heat and put a saucepan on the burner.
+Stir at intervals while on high heat for about 5 minutes, then reduce heat to medium-high.
 As you stir, the milk will begin to curdle lightly and form little clumps.
 This is normal.
 You can strain the mixture later as you pour it.
-Stir continuously and when mixture begins to boil, turn heat to high again.
-When foam rises to just short of the top of the pan, turn heat off and set pan aside.
-Allow to cool for 5 minutes and pour into metal pan, using strainer if you desire.
+Stir continuously and when the mixture begins to boil, turn the heat to high again.
+When foam rises to just short of the top of the pan, turn the heat off and set the pan aside.
+Allow to cool for 5 minutes and pour into a metal pan, using a strainer if you desire.
 Not straining will simply allow the solidified strands to blend in with the coarse frozen texture of this crystallized frozen dessert.